open-AIMS/ADRIA_matlab/README.md

 # ADRIA_repo
-Repository for the development of the ADRIA dynamic multi-criteria decision making model.
+Repository for the development of ADRIA: Adaptive Dynamic Reef Intervention Algorithm.

 ## Version: Ken's version from 26 Aug 2021